 This sampling technique is the focus of qualitative research in anthropology and sociology.
-Teddlie and Yu (2007) suggest that researchers may decide to sample special or unique cases, which will occur when the case itself (or a particular group of cases) is a main focus of the research (instead of an issue).
+Researchers may decide to sample special or unique cases, which will occur when the case itself (or a particular group of cases) is a main focus of the research (instead of an issue).
 This is often referred to as an intrinsic case study and is used in case study research where 'the case itself is of primary importance, rather than some overall issue' (Teddlie & Yu 2007, p.
-81; see also Stake 2008; Yin 2008; see Chapter 10).
-There are several types of purposive sampling techniques that characterise special or unique cases and I will mention the following: revelatory case sampling, critical case sampling, and criterion sampling.
+81; see also Stake 2008; Yin 2018; see Chapter 10).
+There are several types of purposive sampling techniques that characterise special or unique cases and I will describe the following: revelatory case sampling, critical case sampling, and criterion sampling.

-Revelatory case sampling means identifying as well as obtaining access to a single case that may represent an issue or phenomenon that had been 'inaccessible to scientific investigation' (Yin 2003, p.
-42, 2008).
-These cases are difficult to find and/or difficult to examine, but they will provide extremely valuable data about the unknown (Teddlie & Yu 2007).
+Revelatory case sampling means identifying and obtaining access to a single case that may represent an issue or phenomenon that had been impracticable to research (Yin 2018).
+These cases are difficult to find and/or difficult to examine, but they provide extremely valuable data about the unknown (Teddlie & Yu 2007).

-Critical case sampling involves cases that are specifically crucial for the research.
-As Patton (2002, p.
-236) suggests, 'a clue to the existence of a critical case is a key informant observation to the effect that "if that group is having problems, then we can be sure all the groups are having problems".
+Critical case sampling involves cases that are specifically crucial for the research (Gray 2018).
+As Patton (2015, p.
+276) suggests, 'a clue to the existence of a critical case is a key informant observation to the effect that "if that group is having problems, then we can be sure all the groups are having problems".
 In order to identify critical cases, researchers must recognise 'the key dimensions that make for a critical case'.
 For example, in a study that intends to examine whether people will accept or resist a new welfare program in a local community, a critical case may be drawn from a particularly difficult location.
 It may be more useful for the researcher to study the location 'where resistance to the program is expected to be greatest to provide the most rigorous test of program recruitment'.
-If the program is accepted in that particular location, it should also be accepted in other locations (Patton 2002, p.
-237).
+If the program is accepted in that particular location, it should also be accepted in other locations.

 Criterion sampling is the selection of cases that meet a predetermined specific criterion that is crucial for the research; for example, new mothers who have given birth in the last six months or young homeless men who seek health care from a local community health centre.
-This technique will allow researchers to select those who are able to provide rich information relevant to the research project.
+This technique will allow researchers to select those who are able to provide rich information relevant to the research project (Gray 2018).